 This class focuses on the numerous sociological subcultures resident on American secondary school campuses.
 Students will develop their own surveys to sample the various sociological groups represented on a local secondary campus, identifying needs and devising evangelistic approaches to reach the constituents of these subcultures.
 Emphasis will also be placed on the student's personal approach to reaching teenagers.

 Education and Discipleship of Youth

-Center for Youth & Leadership Program: Youth Development Credits: 3 Prerequisite(s): Introduction to Youth Studies and Sociology of American Youth Prerequisite Note(s): Field experience is required.
+Prerequisite(s): Introduction to Youth Studies and Sociology of American Youth

+Prerequisite Note(s): Field experience is required.